Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 risk of wrinkles from excessive sun exposure and no sun protection

 Wrinkles are a normal part of growing older.
-Like it or not, everyone will get wrinkles sooner or later!
+Whether or not you like this fact about skin, everyone will get wrinkles sooner or later!

 But being in the sun without protection can make extra wrinkles come earlier.

-Quick tip: Too much sun can also lead to dehydration, which is when your body overheats and loses too much water and salt.
-If you’ve ever been dehydrated, you know how bad that can feel.
+SUN SAFETY TIP: Too much sun can cause your body to overheat.
+You can lose water and salt from your sweat and get dehydrated.
+If you’ve ever been dehydrated, you know how awful that can feel!

 What is a safe UV index for kids?